-It’s a non-fiction book I would compare to Seabiscuit and, while I found it to be slow-moving, I know so many people, both men and women, who regard it as one of their all-time favorites.
+It’s a non-fiction book for men that I would compare to Seabiscuit and, while I found it to be slow-moving, I know so many people, both men and women, who regard it as one of their all-time favorites.

 Hillbilly Elegy: A Memoir of a Family and Culture in Crisis by J.D.
 Vance